 "The unsubsidized plans usually include a discount on your monthly payments.
 These discounts can shave up to $25 a month from your bill.
 So in the long term, you'll actually pay less with the unsubsidized phone," Ramirez says.

 When you buy your phone outright, you also have the freedom to switch to a cheaper carrier, potentially making your total cost even lower.

 Scenario 3: Getting a new phone with a cheaper carrier

-As Nitzsche points out, many cellphone carriers are changing their business models.
-There's a lot of competition, and consumers are starting to realize that lesser-known services are often equally worthwhile.
+Cellphone carriers are changing their business models, namely because there's a lot of competition.
+Consumers are starting to realize that lesser-known services are often equally worthwhile.

 Republic Wireless, for example, offers a $25 monthly plan that includes unlimited talk, text and data.
-Unfortunately, there are really only two phones you can use with the carrier, so fancy iPhone upgrades aren't an option.
-If you buy Republic's Moto G phone at $149, here's what your numbers will look like over time (minus taxes and fees):
+Unfortunately, there are really only 2 phones you can use with the carrier, so fancy iPhone upgrades aren't an option.
+If you buy Republic's Moto G phone at $129, here's what your numbers will look like over time (minus taxes and fees):

 Major carrier vs. specialized carrier

 |AT&T (full price, no contract)||Upfront price of phone: $649.99||Monthly bill: $45||Total 2-year cost: $1,729||Total 4-year cost: $2,809|